LIXINGHUI17/Belly_Button_Biodiversity/README.md

 # Belly_Button_Biodiversity

 ## Purpose of Project
-- Using JSON file to retrieve the data, then create a horizontal bar chart, a bubble chart and gauge chart.
+- Using JSON file to retrieve the data, then create a horizontal bar chart, a bubble chart and a gauge chart.

 ### Results
 ![1](static/images/1.png)